-The disputed domain name <ratemichelin.com> is registered with Crazy Domains FZ-LLC (the “Registrar”).
+The disputed domain name <michelinprize.com> is registered with MAFF Inc. (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on July 30, 2019.
-On July 30, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On July 31, 2019, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.
+The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the “Center”) on September 6, 2019.
+On September 6, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On September 16, 2019, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.

 The Center verified that the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on August 2, 2019.
-In accordance with the Rules, paragraph 5, the due date for Response was August 22, 2019.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent in English and Chinese of the Complaint, and the proceedings commenced on September 25, 2019.
+In accordance with the Rules, paragraph 5, the due date for Response was October 15, 2019.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent’s default on August 23, 2019.
+Accordingly, the Center notified the Respondent’s default on October 17, 2019.

-The Center appointed Knud Wallberg as the sole panelist in this matter on August 26, 2019.
+The Center appointed Douglas Clark as the sole panelist in this matter on October 28, 2019.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.